 Jenns Trends not only uses emojis to stylize her bio, it’s also infused with her authentic, fun, brand personality.

-If you want to discover & monitor exactly how many people are clicking over to your website from your Instagram bio, use a link shortener to continuously track traffic leads.
+If you want to discover & monitor exactly how many people are clicking over to your website from your Instagram bio, you can also use a link shortener to continuously track traffic leads.

-Maroon Oak’s hashtag #WomeninCareers is part of our bio along with a customized bitlink.
+Maroon Oak’s hashtag #WomeninCareers is part of our bio and we use LinkTree for maximizing our link potential.

 If your business is local, so should your strategy be.

-Geotagging allows you to be more granular in targeting your audience.
+Geotagging allows you to be more granular in targeting your audience for your Instagram for Business account.
 If you have a brick & mortar location, open to customers, geotagging enables both you and your customers to tag your location.
 It also helps you appear in local search results.
 Posts with location have 79% more engagement than those without.
+It is similar to local SEO, but for Instagram.

 A quick search on New York (make sure the places category is selected) yielded the results in Image 1.
 When I selected from that list, I could view the top posts that had the New York geotag (Image 2).
 I took it a step further and added New York Entrepreneur ( Image 3).
 See, how with choosing locations combined with other words, you can discover or be discovered.

 Despite high engagements, 70% of Instagram posts go unseen.
-There is no shortcut to boost reach – genuine engagement and followers take time, effort and consistency.
+There is no shortcut to boost reach and followers – genuine Instagram engagement and followers take time, effort and consistency.
 To grow engagement, you have to actually engage- value engage.

 Get to know your following.
 Test different approaches until your audience tells you what they like best.